Reflections and Drinfeld twists for set-theoretic Yang-Baxter maps: Introduction

 We define the \textsc{ybe} here in the broadest known setting.
 Given a monoidal category $(\Cc,\ot,\One)$ with monoidal product $\ot$ and monoidal unit $\One$, a solution to the \textsc{ybe} is an object $V$ in $\Cc$ with a morphism $r\colon V^{\ot 2}\to V^{\ot 2}$ satisfying

-Here $r_{12} = r\ot\id[V]$ and $r_{23} = \id[V]\ot r$ are endomorphisms of $V^{\ot 3}$.
+Here $r_{12} = r\ot\id[V]$ and $r_{23} = \id[V]\ot r$ are endomorphisms of $V^{\ot 3}$---and even if we are being sloppy on the associativity constraints, this sloppiness will remain safe throughout the paper.
 We say that the solution is \textit{invertible} if $r$ is an isomorphism, and \textit{involutive} if $r^2 = \id[V^{\ot 2}]$.
 The \textsc{ybe} is also called the \emph{braid relation}, and a solution is also called a \textit{braided object} in $\Cc$.
 The origin of this name is explained in Figure \ref{fig:braid}.
 All the braid-like diagrams, such as the one in Figure \ref{fig:braid}, will be read from top to bottom.

 To the present day, solutions to the \textsc{ybe} have mostly been investigated in the monoidal categories of sets ($\mathsf{Set}$), of $\Bbbk$-vector spaces ($\mathsf{Vec}_\Bbbk$), and of quivers over a set of vertices $\Lambda$ ($\mathsf{Quiv}_\Lambda$).
 The \textsc{ybe} in the category of vector spaces had already been introduced by Yang \cite{yang}, in the context of quantum integrable systems; and by Baxter \cite{baxter1972partition, baxter1985exactly}, independently, in statistical mechanics.
 The term `set-theoretic \textsc{ybe}' refers to the \textsc{ybe} in $\mathsf{Set}$, which is the main topic of this paper.